koffienl/e.Brew/README.md

 First thing after booting up is checking for a DS18B20 sensor.
 If none is found, a alarm will sound and the display will show a error.
 Running the program without a working DS18B20 sensor is not possible.
 After bootup you are in the "e.Brew Ready" screen, the home/off position.
 From here you can navigate to all menu's using the keaypad buttons.

-UP:     Mash/boil/hop menu<br />
+UP:     Mash menu<br />
 Here you can set up to 6 temperatures with 6 timers and 6 hop alarms.
 You enter this menu on 'Temperatur 1'.
 Use the UP and DOWN buttons to increase/decrease the value.
 Use SELECT and UP or DOWN simultaneously to make jumps of 10's.
 Use the LEFT and RICHT buttons to move forward and backward in the menu.
 Selecting LEFT on the first item will bring you back to home, selecting RIGHT on the last item will bring you also back to home.
 Every step has a 10 minute timeout, after that you will switch back to home menu (settings are saved).<br />
-There are some rules for the temperatures/timers/hop:
+There are some rules for the temperature/timer/hop submenus:
 - Next temperature step is allways at least 1 degree more then previous temperaturem you can't go lower
 - After 99 degress the next step is 'Boil'
 - Boil is allways the last temperature slot